 Note: Inspect the water pump and the water temperature regulator after the cooling system has been drained.
-This inspection is a good opportunity to replace the water pump, the water temperature regulator, and the hoses, if necessary.
+Replace the water pump, the water temperature regulator, and the hoses, if necessary.

-When any servicing or repair of the engine cooling system is performed, the procedure must be performed with the engine on level ground.
-This procedure will allow you to accurately check the coolant level.
-This procedure will also help in avoiding the risk of introducing an air lock into the coolant system.
+Service or repair of the engine cooling system must be performed on level ground.
+The engine must be level to check the coolant level.
+The engine must be level to avoid the risk of introducing an air lock into the coolant system.